nerdmaennchen/qrqma/src/qrqma/README.md

 }
 ~~~

+More examples can be visited in the demo branch!
+Look for (demo.cpp)[https://github.com/nerdmaennchen/qrqma/blob/demo/src/demo.cpp] and (qrqma_test.cpp)[https://github.com/nerdmaennchen/qrqma/blob/demo/src/qrqma_test.cpp].

+# Missing in qrqma

+- Filters
+- tests (only the "is [test]" part); if statements are implemented
+- Line statements
+- Super blocks
+- Escaping
+- Macros (and Call)
+- Loop-else blocks
+- namespace objects

 # Getting Started

 To use qrqma in you C++ project the easiest way is to simply copy the qrqma sources into your project source directory and you're set.